stanstan54/sql-data-analysis-project/README.md

 # sql-data-analysis-project
-How to achieve Customer Reports for to make business decisions.
+How to achieve Customer Reports for making business decisions.

 Welcome to my SQL project! 🚀
 This project demonstrates comprehensive gather for SQL scripts to achieve data analytics and reporting.